 Take a Walk

-The first thing you should do when you get to mystic is taken a walk around the town.
+The first thing you should do when you get to Mystic is to take a walk around the town.
 There is a nice Ice Cream shop on the main road where you can get yourself a scoop while watching the drawbridge coming up and down (if you are lucky).
 It felt a little bit like stepping back in time visiting Mystic, in a good way.
 The town is full of interesting independent shops where you can buy everything from loose tea to army supplies!

 Visit the Mystic Seaport Museum